 Accounting for the grant does not fall under ASC 606, Revenue from Contracts with Customers, as the Australian Government will not benefit directly from our manufacturing facility.
 As there is no authoritative guidance under U.S. GAAP on accounting for grants to for-profit business entities, we applied International Accounting Standards 20 ("IAS 20"), Accounting for Government Grants and Disclosure of Government Assistance by analogy when accounting for the Australian Government grant to the Company.
+Furthermore, disclosures made below are in accordance with the disclosure requirements of ASU 2021-10 (see recently issued accounting pronouncements below for more information).

 The Australian Government grant proceeds, which will be used to reimburse construction costs incurred, meet the definition of grants related to assets as the primary purpose for the payments is to fund the construction of a capital asset.
 Under IAS 20, government grants related to assets are presented in the statement of financial position either by setting up the grant as deferred income that is recognized in the statement of operation on a systematic basis over the useful life of the asset or by deducting the grant in arriving at the carrying amount of the asset.
 Either of these two methods of presentation of grants related to assets in financial statements are regarded as acceptable alternatives under IAS 20.
 The Company has elected to record the grants received initially as deferred income and deducting the grant proceeds received from the gross costs of the assets or construction in progress ("CIP") and the deferred grant income liability.
+A total of \$646,116 and \$391,408 was recognized as a reduction to the CIP asset on the consolidated balance sheets as of June 30, 2023 and 2022, respectively.

 Under IAS 20, government grants are initially recognized when there is reasonable assurance the conditions of the grant will be met, and the grant will be received.
 As of June 30, 2021, management concluded that there was reasonable assurance the grant conditions will be met, and all milestone payment received.
 The total grant value of \$4.7 million was recognized as both a grant receivable and deferred grant income on the grant effective date.
-The grant receivable was reduced by \$2.1 million for payments received during the year ended June 30, 2022 (no payments were received during the three or nine months ended March 31, 2023).
-The project has been delayed due to global shortages of semiconductors that are used in manufacturing equipment and global supply chain disruption due to covid in the preceding year.
+The Company received payments of \$1.4 million and \$2.1 million during the years ended June 30, 2023 and 2022, respectively.
+The project has been delayed due to global shortages of semiconductors that are used in manufacturing equipment and global supply chain disruption due to the coronavirus pandemic in the preceding year.
 The Company has only completed 4 of the 8 milestones in the grant agreement.
-As of March 31, 2023, there is uncertainty regarding the potential extension of the grant agreement past its original end of March 28, 2024.
-Therefore, management concluded that there is no reasonable assurance that the grant receivable recognized will be received.
+As of June 30, 2023, there was uncertainty regarding the potential extension of the grant agreement past its original end of March 28, 2024.
+Therefore, management concluded that there was no reasonable assurance that the remaining grant receivable will be received.